bonanzhang/cfxdnn/README.md

 C++ wrapper for the MKLDNN primitives.

 Net - Container for layers.
-The user should only have to call fwd(), bkd() and update() methods of this object.
+The user should only have to call fwd(), bkd() and update() member functions of this class.
 Currently only sequencial networks.
   - potentiallly graph and sequential supports
-Layer - Superclass for various neural network layers.
+Layer - Base class for various neural network layers.
 Conatins the weight and gradient.
   - conv
   - relu
   - maxpool